-In this post, I share my thoughts on care home libraries and how research is highlighting the huge benefits of having a community library in your care home.
+In this post, we take a look at care home libraries and how research is highlighting the huge benefits of having a community library.

 Libraries in care homes